DarkGhostHunter/Larapass/README.md

 ### Attestation (Register)

-Use the `createAssert` and `verifyAssert` for your user.
+Use the `generateAttestation` and `validateAttestation` for your user.
 The latter returns the credentials validated, so you can save them manually.

 ```php
 <?php